 The surname Kamper was first found in Swabia, where the family contributed greatly to the development of an emerging nation and would later play a large role in the political conflicts of the area.
 The family branched into many houses, many of which acquired estates and manors throughout the surrounding regions, where they played significant roles in the social and political affairs.
 Individual bearers of the name first mentioned in ancient chronicles include Friczsche Kempf of Eger, Bohemia (c.1392,) and Jacob Kempf of Strassburg (c.1295).

-Important Dates for the Kamper family
+Early History of the Kamper family

 This web page shows only a small excerpt of our Kamper research.
 Another 191 words (14 lines of text) covering the years 1759, 1764, 1759 and 1758 are included under the topic Early Kamper History in all our PDF Extended History products and printed products wherever possible.